 Be sure to complete both of the starred items listed below.

-1. *With your troop/group/family, read one book from the list on page 5.
+1. *With your troop/group/family, read one book from the list that is at the end of the page.
 What did you learn?
 Share what you learned with a parent, teacher or trusted friend.

 Take Action Activities:

 Many people do not really understand how noise exposure damages their hearing.
 The impact of loud noises shows up many years later when it is too late to correct the problem.
 We know that there are three ways to protect our hearing: turning sound down, walking away and protecting our ears.
 For take action, pick one activity from each of the three ways of protecting your hearing and take action for yourself.